homelight/swan-form/README.md

 # Swan Form

-Swan Form is a toolbox for creating forms with React.
+Swan Form is a toolbox for elegantly creating forms with React.

 ## Development Note

-These packages are unstable, and it's not recommended that you use them yet.
+These packages are new, so there might be a few bugs to work out.

 ## Install